 To see whether your business is located within the BID area, take a look at the following map:

-Murray Hill has been working as the Browns Bay town center manager since November 2011.
-His role is to ensure that Browns Bay continues to develop both as a bustling community centre as well a valuable business hub.
-To achieve this, Murray organizes a variety of promotional activities, events & competitions.
-His role is to work together with local businesses, organizations and individuals to build on Browns Bays solid foundations to create a community we are all proud to be a part of.
+Joanne Martin has been working as the Browns Bay Town Centre Manager since November 2018.
+Her role is to ensure that Browns Bay continues to develop both as a bustling community centre as well a valuable business hub.
+To achieve this, a variety of promotional activities, community events & promotions are run.
+Her role is to work together with local businesses, organizations and individuals to build on Browns Bays solid foundations to create a community we are all proud to be a part of.

 Throughout the year the association runs four promotions that are designed to bring customers to Browns Bay by giving them a chance to win a prize, simply by shopping in one of Browns Bay’s businesses.
 For each promotion, a range of advertising mediums are used to promote and market them, such as radio, our own Destination Browns Bay Magazine, the BBBA website and the BBBA Facebook page.
 Some of the previous promotions include a Travel Prize worth $2,000, a Mother’s Day Promotion where local Browns Bay businesses sponsored prizes, Valentine’s Day which included a dinner for 2 for three lucky winners and our biggest promotion, a brand new Spa Pool.